fluid-project/misc/development-support/README.txt

 "STANDALONE_PROPERTIES" to point to a file containing sakai.properties settings:

 web> export STANDALONE_PROPERTIES="C:/java/sakaisettings/mysql-sakai/sakai.properties"
-web> mvn -o jetty:run-war
+web> mvn jetty:run-war

 ====

 SAKAI INTEGRATION

-Although started with the intention of creating a Sakai tool, time and personnel constraints led to this project being redirected towards a basic sample client for the Fluid multi-file uploader component.
+Although we started with the intention of creating a Sakai tool, time and personnel constraints led to a drastic reduction in scope.
 The Sakai integration code as of the switch can be found in the "sakai" directory, but hasn't been tested in some time.

 ===

-Ray Davis - 2008-05-19
+Ray Davis - 2008-05-22